YerevaNN/dmn-ui/README.md

 $ node server
 ```

-After yo can serve your files.
+After that you can serve your files.
 Files will be served under  [http://localhost:3000](http://localhost:3000).

 ```bash
 gulp serve